 Ready to meet now?Schedule your consultation

-Michelle T. Dellino is the Managing Attorney of Dellino Law Group.
+Michelle T. Dellino is the CEO and Founding Attorney of Dellino Family Law Group.
 The firm was founded by her and on her belief that there is, very simply, a solution to every problem.
-Her personal practice focuses on complex family law matters including high conflict cases; committed intimate relationships, high asset dissolution, long-term marriage dissolution; cases involving business owners, IT, and medical professionals; domestic violence family law; and preparing cohabitation, prenuptial, and postnuptial agreements as well as estate plans.
+Her personal practice focuses on complex family law matters including high conflict cases, high asset dissolution, long-term marriage dissolution, cases involving business owners, IT, and medical professionals; domestic violence family law, and drafting agreements to help people avoid having to litigate these issues later.
 Both a trained mediator and former criminal trial attorney, she has the skills and experience to take a case anywhere it needs to go, whether that is a creative settlement or intensive courtroom litigation.
-As managing attorney, she oversees the firm’s case management and is involved in all of the firm’s cases on some level.
-Along with her younger brother and COO, Tony Dellino, she oversees the day to day operations of Dellino Law Group.
+As CEO and founding attorney, she is visionary of Dellino Family Law Group, manages the firm’s development and strategic practices, and leads the firm’s leadership team.

 Who I Am

 I am an attorney but also a human being.
 I have four dogs — and a longterm Sunday routine of trying to read the New York Times before they do their best to lie flat across the travel section.
-I make a version of bulletproof coffee almost every morning for breakfast.
+I have largely given up caffeine and start every day with 40 oz. of this tea.
 I love the Oxford comma, one space after a period, and loathe the appearance of contractions in writing — so you will not see them in mine unless it reflects a quotation.
 I love the sound of rain on my sliding glass doors and misty Seattle days, but I never miss a chance to escape to warm climates.
-If you are reading my biography page it is either because you: a) need a lawyer; b) are a client; c) are a fellow attorney and want to get to know me better/find out who I am; d) are someone looking for any information you can possibly obtain to use against me (and my clients); or e) you are a random visitor.
+If you are reading my biography page it is either because you: a) need a lawyer; b) are a client; c) are a fellow attorney and want to get to know me better/find out who I am (reach out – let’s have coffee); d) are someone looking for any information you can possibly obtain to use against me (and my clients); or e) you are a random visitor.
 Welcome to all of you.

 Why I Do This Work

 When we have the chance to meet, I will likely tell you that I believe people are resilient and should not be defined by their worst relationships or moments.
 I mean it.
 Like you may have, I have experienced tumultuous periods in my life.
 Have you been through a horrible breakup?
 Have you been divorced or are you thinking about it?
 Have you been uncertain about what to do financially, career wise, emotionally?
-I have been there, too.
+I have been there too.
 I have been through a divorce.
 I have been scared of the unknown, like you may be.
 I was diagnosed with cancer at 25 while I was living 3000 miles from my family.
 To be accurate, I was misdiagnosed and that resulted in having my cancer recur a few more times before people much wiser than me finally found a way to get rid of it.
 Since being forced to repeatedly face my own mortality and then surviving, not much can scare or overwhelm me.
+Sometimes I feel invincible in a way that means no matter how much pain or difficulty I may have to experience, I know I will come through and win.
 I have started over many times when I did not want to.
 A lot has happened.
 All of those life experiences are what led me to be in a position to get to work with people in difficult times and why I am one of the very best at what I do.
 I am still here to do this work.
 All of those ups and down are why I started this firm and put together a team of people with hearts bigger than anyone I know who do not rest until they know they have done everything they can to help those we advocate for.

 If something had not happened at a few different turns for me along the way, I might not be here.
 Maybe you can say the same.
 If so, I am glad we are both here.
 There is probably a something in your life.
 You may be ready to tell your comeback story.
 You might be in the middle of it right now.
 If you want to tell me your story and have a problem that needs to be solved, I am ready to listen and help.
 The best day for me is when I can sit down with you, hear your story, and help get you where you want to be.